A mini stereo jack connection is found on many AV devices, and in some circumstances it can be a useful option.

 But what is it for, and when should we use it?

-The 3.5mm mini stereo jack socket on your device look like this.
+The 3.5mm mini stereo jack sockets on your device look will look something like this.

 The stereo left and right audio signals are both transmitted through this one connection.